odu/crx-package-xsl/readme.md

 ## Usage

-In your XSL file to generate a package, include the vault.xsl file, set the appropriate parameters and call the vault-files temlplate.
+In your XSL file to generate a package, include the vault.xsl file, set the appropriate parameters and call the vault-files template.

 In the header area of your xsl file before any templates are defined: